smallyang688/smallyang688.github.io/_pages/about.md

 Zihan Yang
 ======
-Undergraduate Student in Intelligent Science and Technology | Vice President of Intelligent Science Society
+Undergraduate Student in Intelligent Science and Technology | Vice President of the Academic Committee of Intelligence Science and Technology

 School of Electronics Engineering and Computer Science, Peking University